8 Ways You’re Killing Your Car’s Resale Value

 Parking too close to the car next to you is an open invitation to parking lot door dings.
 Those dings could diminish the beauty of your paint job and ultimately make your car less valuable.
 Parking at the end of the parking lot might be inconvenient, but it is better for you and your car’s paint finish.

-The number of kilometres on the odometer will directly influence the value of the car, so you might want to put a lid on those unnecessary trips.
-Try to bundle your trips so you get all your errands done at once instead of driving all over town and running up the kilometres.
+The number of kilometres on the odometer will directly influence the value of the car, so you might want to put a cap on those unnecessary trips.
+Try to bundle your drives so you get all your errands done at once instead of cruising all over town and running up the kilometres.

-If your car is more than a few years old, there are probably a few odd odours floating around the passenger compartment.
+If your car is more than a few years old, there are probably a few odd odours floating around the cabin.
 You might not notice them, but a potential buyer will not be so nose-blind.
-Do yourself, and the potential buyer, a favour by sprucing up your car and removing those unpleasant odours.
+Do yourself (and the potential buyer) a favour by sprucing up your car and removing the source of those unpleasant odours.

 Find out how to get rid of smoke smell in your car.

 You may love that aftermarket sunroof you installed, but a potential buyer will probably worry if it leaks.
 Making too many custom modifications could devalue your car and make it harder to sell.